AdobeDocs/analytics.en/help/analyze/report-builder/convert-workbooks.md

 ---
-title: How to convert your legacy Report Builder workbooks to datablocks
+title: Convert Your Legacy Report Builder Workbooks
-description: Describes how convert your legacy requests to datablocks
+description: Understand how to convert your legacy requests to datablocks in Report Builder.
 role: User
 feature: Report Builder
 type: Documentation